 Born 1976, New Orleans

-Ewen grew up in a small town on the Mississippi River in South Louisiana known for the beauty of its antebellum architecture and also its proliferation of toxic chemical plants.
-She moved to Los Angeles in 2005 from New Orleans following the upheaval of Hurricane Katrina.
+Ewen grew up in a small South Louisiana town on the Mississippi River, known for both the beauty of its antebellum architecture and its proliferation of toxic oil refineries.

-Long before that, in the summer between second and third grade, Ewen met one of her first art mentors in a chance encounter and spent that summer learning the fundamentals of drawing with charcoal, a formative experience which established visual art as a core element of her life.
+A chance encounter in the summer between second and third grade introduced Ewen to one of her first art mentors who taught her the fundamentals of drawing with charcoal and encouraged her to draw from life every day, a formative experience which established visual art as a core element of her life.

-As a teen, she attended the Louisiana School for Math, Science and the Arts (a magnet boarding school) concentrating on a curriculum of fine art under the guidance of Brother Michael David Elvestrom and then spent two years studying figure drawing, printmaking and painting in Paris, France.
-In her college years, she pursued a degree in philosophy and founded The Donaldsonville Art Colony, a collective of painters, writers, musicians, and filmmakers, an experience she drew from years later when she launched an independent art gallery in Costa Mesa, CA in 2007.
+During her college years, she made art, studied philosophy, and founded The Donaldsonville Art Colony, a brief but influential collective of painters, writers, musicians, and filmmakers, an experience she drew from years later when she launched an independent art gallery in Orange County, California in 2007.

-EwenStudio.com is a small, curated selection of available works.
-To view a larger portfolio, please visit EwenFineArt.com.
+EwenStudio.com is a small, curated selection of available works and fine art prints.
+To view Ewen's larger portfolio, please visit EwenFineArt.com.